nikomatsakis/rust-belt-rust-2019/content/polonius.md

 > Neither a borrower nor a lender be;
 > For loan oft loses both itself and friend. <br/>
 > <br/>
-> -- Polonius, Hamlet
+> -- Polonius to his son Laertes, Hamlet

 --

 **Little known fact:** Polonius was an experienced C hacker.
 This made him a bit cautious.

-**Good news:** He has since adopted Rust.
+**Good news:** He has since adopted Rust! 🎉

 --

 > Borrow, lend, whatever.
 The compiler's got your back. <br/>
+> Go out and build your dreams! <br/>
 > <br/>
 > -- Polonius, today

 ---

-# How Rust borrow checker works today
+# Rust borrow checker

 --